-D-HAMPATH is NP-complete (7) If $x_i$ is assigned TRUE in the satisfying assignment of F, we use Left-to-Right method to traverse the corresponding diamond.
-Otherwise, if $x_i$ is assigned FALSE, we use the Right-to-Left method So far, the path covers all the nodes in G except the clause nodes.
-We can easily include them by adding detours at the horizontal node.
-D-HAMPATH is NP-complete (8) In each clause, we select a literal that is assigned TRUE in the satisfying assignment of F. Suppose we select $x_i$ in clause $C_m$ .
-Then, in our current path, the horizontal nodes in $x_i$ are from Left-to-Right.
-Also, by our construction of edges in P. 11, we can see that we can easily detour at the $m^{th}$ pair of horizontal nodes, and cover $C_m$ .
-D-HAMPATH is NP-complete (9) Similarly, if we select $\neg x_i$ in clause $C_m$ , then in our current path, the horizontal nodes in $x_i$ are from Right-to-Left.
-Also, by our construction of edges in P. 12, we can see that we can easily detour at the $m^{th}$ pair of horizontal nodes, and cover $C_m$ .
-Thus, if F is satisfiable, G has a Hamiltonian path from s to t.
-D-HAMPATH is NP-complete (10) ( $\leftarrow$ ) On the other direction, if G has a Hamiltonian path from s to t, we shall demonstrate a satisfying assignment for F. Firstly, we take a look at the Hamiltonian path.
-If it is "normal"--- that is, visiting the diamonds in the order from top one to the bottom one (excluding the detours to clause nodes) --- we can obtain a satisfying assignment as follows: (next slide) D-HAMPATH is NP-complete (11) If the path is Left-to-Right in the diamond for $x_i$ , we assign TRUE to $x_i$ If the path is Right-to-Left in the diamond for $x_i$ , we assign FALSE to $x_i$ Now, because each clause node visited once in the Hamiltonian path, by determining how the detour is taken, we know that at least one literal in each clause is TRUE.

-D-HAMPATH is NP-complete (12) All remains to show is:
+D-HAMPATH is NP-complete (7) If x_i is assigned TRUE in the satisfying assignment of F, we use Left-to-Right method to traverse the corresponding diamond.
+Otherwise, if x_i is assigned FALSE, we use the Right-to-Left method So far, the path covers all the nodes in G except the clause nodes.
+We can easily include them by adding detours at the horizontal node D-HAMPATH is NP-complete (8) In each clause, we select a literal that is assigned TRUE in the satisfying assignment of F Suppose we select x_i in clause C_m .
+Then, in our current path, the horizontal nodes in x_i are from Left-to-Right.
+Also, by our construction of edges in P. 11, we can see that we can easily detour at the m^{th} pair of horizontal nodes, and cover C_m D-HAMPATH is NP-complete (9) Similarly, if we select $\neg x_i$ in clause C_m , then in our current path, the horizontal nodes in x_i are from Right-to-Left.
+Also, by our construction of edges in P. 12, we can see that we can easily detour at the m^{th} pair of horizontal nodes, and cover C_m Thus, if F is satisfiable, G has a Hamiltonian path from s to t (proof of the => direction done) D-HAMPATH is NP-complete (10) (<=) For the other direction, if G has a Hamiltonian path from s to t, we shall demonstrate a satisfying assignment for F Firstly, we take a look at the Hamiltonian path.
+If it is "normal"--- that is, visiting the diamonds in the order from top one to the bottom one (excluding the detours to clause nodes) --- we can obtain a satisfying assignment as follows: (next slide) D-HAMPATH is NP-complete (11) - If the path is Left-to-Right in the diamond for x_i, we assign TRUE to x_i - If the path is Right-to-Left in the diamond for x_i, we assign FALSE to x_i Because each clause node is visited once in the Hamiltonian path, by determining how the detour is taken, we know that at least one literal in each clause is TRUE D-HAMPATH is NP-complete (12) It remains to show is: